vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

     **XWY**: "Cleared Harbour Bridge 5 Inbound, XWY."

 !!! note 1
-    Contact TWR at the frequency transfer point, unless advised otherwise.
+    Contact ADC at the frequency transfer point, unless advised otherwise.

 !!! note 2
-    For CAPE BANKS 5 INBOUND, pilots must contact TWR 124.7 (or 120.5 if East TWR is not operating) for airways clearance.
+    For CAPE BANKS 5 INBOUND, pilots must contact ADC 124.7 (or 120.5 if East ADC is not operating) for airways clearance.
-    For WANDA 5 INBOUND, pilots must contact TWR 120.5 for airways clearance.
+    For WANDA 5 INBOUND, pilots must contact ADC 120.5 for airways clearance.

 For helicopters tracking via CAPS or MRBR, pilots should anticipate processing via a different inbound route due to YSSY runway configuration and traffic or sequencing requirements.